|Children With Special Needs

 - Children with autism need sameness and continuity in their environment.
 A gradual and slow exposure to the dental office and staff is recommended.

-- We offer parents and children the opportunity to tour our dental office prior to the first appointment, so that the child may ask questions, touch equipment, and get used to the office.
+- We, the best of Redmond, at Redmond Kids Dentistry, offer parents and children the opportunity to tour our dental office prior to the first appointment, so that the child may ask questions, touch equipment, and get used to the office.
 We also recommend bringing comfort items, such as a blanket or a favorite toy.

 - You know your child best.
 Therefore, we ask for suggestions from the parent or caregiver on how best to interact with the child.